 An undergraduate Reading Party from Wadham will go to Cornwall from Saturday 16 March to Saturday 23 March inclusive (from the end of ninth week to the end of tenth week).

-For many years there has been a Wadham Reading Party during the Easter vacation: a mixed group of about 12-14 students, from different subject-areas, has spent a week in a large old house by the sea in Cornwall.
+For many years there has been a Wadham Reading Party during the Easter vacation: a mixed group of about 12-14 undergraduate students, from different subject-areas, has spent a week in a large old house by the sea in Cornwall.
 There is no formal tuition during the week; we all take the opportunity to get on with our own reading and writing.
-It is an ideal opportunity for finalists to have a change of scene from Oxford libraries, but it has always worked well also to have some undergraduates from other years who want to do some serious vacation work, and from time to time a graduate or two have opted to join us.
-About seven hours a day, in two sessions of strictly enforced quiet time, are reserved for study.
-The rest of the day is devoted to indoor or outdoor relaxation, with many opportunities for informal conversation and discussion, and (since the exercise is entirely self-catering), for household chores such as shopping and cooking.
+It is an ideal opportunity for finalists to have a change of scene from Oxford libraries, but it has always worked well also to have some undergraduates from other years who want to do some serious vacation work.
+About seven hours a day, in two sessions of strictly enforced quiet time, are reserved for academic study.
+The rest of the day is devoted to indoor or outdoor relaxation, with many opportunities for informal conversation, and (since the exercise is entirely self-catering), for household chores such as shopping and cooking.
 Money left by a former Fellow of Wadham for just this purpose (the Lennard Bequest) is used to help with the expenses of travel, rent, and food during the week; those taking part will additionally need to supply not more than £10 a day, besides purely personal expenditure.

 It would be sensible to consult your tutor(s) before applying, as they are generally consulted by us about intending participants.
 Once the final list has been selected, the applicants will be informed by the end of fourth week.